20 Useful Android Apps for Bloggers

 Jotterpad Writer

 Jotterpad is an exceptionally brilliant writing tool for all kinds of writers, including bloggers.
 With custom font and markdown support, this simple Android app has all the writing features you’ll ask in an app.
 For proof-reading, it supports researching words & phrases using trusted web-dictionaries.
-Not just this, you can edit and save your files both online (using Dropbox) & offline (to your device memory).
+Not only this, you can edit and save your files both online (using Dropbox) & offline (to your device memory).
 I use Jotterpad to plan my articles and stories by writing small snippets before moving to Evernote or Google Docs for rigorous editing.

 Jotterpad is free to download and use for basic editing.
 But by using a $5.00 in-app purchase, you can unlock more features in creative mode, including custom fonts & .docx export.